-A. There are lots of ways to raise revenue, but our job is to choose ways that are fair and consistent with good tax policy.
+- A. There are lots of ways to raise revenue, but our job is to choose ways that are fair and consistent with good tax policy.
 We should resist the temptation to undo the progress that has been made in providing greater incentives for savings, work, and investment: those incentives will become more important as recovery proceeds.
-There are many base-broadening measures still to be considered that would improve the equity and efficiency of the tax code.
+There are many base-broadening measures still to be considered that would improve the equity and efficiency of the tax code. - B. Indexing.

-B. Indexing.
 The House budget assumes repeal of the tax indexing provision of the 1981 tax act, which takes effect in 1985.
 We all know that we have to compromise to get things done, but this is one area that we ought to leave alone if we are interested in sound tax policy and honesty in government.
-We can raise revenues--but why resort once again to back-door revenue increases generated by inflation?
-Tampering with indexing further risks sending a signal that we are prepared to reinflate the economy and generate revenues through bracket creep to deal with the deficit.
-That would mean undoing all the progress we have made over the past two years, and it would be a tremendous mistake.
+We can increases generated by inflation?
+Tampering with indexing further risks sending a signal that we are prepared to reinflate with the deficit.
+That would mean undoing all the progress we mistake.